bfgasparin/scheduling-demo/readme.md

-# Scheduling Demo API in Laravel 5.4
+# Scheduling App API Demo

 An Scheduling demo API to test Laravel 5.4 features and some architecture concepts.